flightstats/hub/README.md

 `DELETE http://hub/replication/hub.other`

+On success: `HTTP/1.1 202 Accepted`.
+This is Accepted because the replication may be on another server, which should be notified within seconds.
+The user should verify that replication is stopped.

 ## health check

 The Health Check returns a 200 status code when the server can connect to each data store.